Ahmedmostafa2000/2021_research_tasks/README.md

 Tasks I was given by my mentors!

-Ai survey has a survey of summary extracted from 300 papers Gait survey has data extracted from 156 papers (Netwwork used, Dataset, Applications...)
+Ai survey has a survey of summary extracted from 300 papers Gait survey has data extracted from 156 papers (Network used, Dataset, Applications...)

 both from IEEE and ScienceDirect